Author

 It will provide you valuable insights into your managed disk health and utilization effortlessly, enabling you to optimize expenses and proactively address potential downtime risks.

 Utilizing the cloud service provider's internal services, Lucidity Storage Audit securely gathers storage metadata such as storage utilization percentages and managed disk sizes.
 This ensures thorough oversight without compromising customer privacy or sensitive data.
-With Lucidity Storage Audit seamlessly operating within your cloud environment, rest assured that your resources are safeguarded and operational continuity is preserved.

 Using Lucidity, you can easily access critical information with just a few clicks: